 In the end, consumers always get what they want.
 Either we work on providing it to them, or we are left behind as dinosaurs.

 5. Make scuba diving cool / fun / easier / exciting

 For somebody to decide to do scuba diving, it obviously has to ‘look good’ to him/her.
 The problem is that ‘what looks good’ to you may not look good to your neighbor!

-I can assure you that what an aging baby boomer sees as cool is significantly different than what a millennium thinks is cool.
+What an aging baby boomer sees as cool is significantly different than what a millennium thinks is cool.